 Tom Kurvers - General Manager / Alternate Governor

-Tom Kurvers, 55, joins the Wild after spending the last 10 seasons with the Tampa Bay Lightning where he served as senior advisor to the general manager the last seven seasons (2011-18).
+Tom Kurvers, 56, enters his second season as Iowa's general manager and Minnesota's assistant general manager.
+Kurvers joined the Wild last season after spending the previous 10 seasons with the Tampa Bay Lightning where he served as senior advisor to the general manager the last seven seasons (2011-18).

 The native of Minneapolis, Minn., served as assistant general manager for three seasons (2008-11) and oversaw the Lightning's hockey operations department on an interim basis from April through May of 2010.
 During his tenure with Tampa Bay, he also served on USA Hockey's advisory board for the 2014 IIHF World Championship.